What a sad, strange bit of news to hear that Nick Kamen has died at the age of just 59.

 Dave Stewart (not to be confused with David A Stewart of Eurythmics) is a revelation, layering superbly with his new Prophet 5 synth and adding some effective solos.
 The liner notes report Holdsworth returning to the studio after a break, hearing Stewart overdubbing on ‘Travels With Myself’ and finding himself in tears.

 And the packaging?
 Sid Smith’s liner notes are excellent, with some lovely, previously-unpublished photos from rehearsal rooms and pub gardens (both in Kingston, Surrey!).

 But there’s no sign of the tracklisting or song/composer credits on the digipack – you have to search around for the inner pamphlet to find the details printed in the middle, so quick reference while listening is not easy.
-Puzzling.

 Still – even if the remix is patchy (I can’t comment on the surround mix), the whole package is well worth getting.
 Any excuse to celebrate a classic album and brilliant band, and a rich voyage of discovery if you don’t know this music.

 One Of A Kind Expanded & Remixed is available at Burning Shed.